zkhatami88/JOSSSubmission/paper.md

 improve efficiency and scalability of parallel applications by increasing resource utilization and reducing synchronization through providing an asynchronous API and employing adaptive scheduling.
-The consequent use of futures intrinsically enables overlap of computation and communication and constraint-based synchronization.
-HPX is able to maintain load balance among all the available resources resulting in significantly reducing processor starvation and effective latencies while controlling overheads.
+The consequent use of _Futures_ intrinsically enables overlap of computation and communication and constraint-based synchronization.
+HPX is able to maintain a balanced load among all the available resources resulting in significantly reducing processor starvation and effective latencies while controlling overheads.
 HPX is fully conforming to the C++ ISO Standards and implements the standardized concurrency mechanisms and parallelism facilities.
 Further, HPX extends those facilities to